uit-no/hpc-doc/applications/chemistry/Gaussian/firsttime_gaussian.rst

 	sbatch job_gaussian.sh

 To verify that nothing has gone wrong, check the output of the calculations.
-In Gaussian output, you allways get an entertaining quote at the end.
+In Gaussian output, you always get an entertaining quote at the end.
 Good luck.